-In 2020, the Company also took restructuring actions to lower our operating expenses structurally and permanently relative to revenue and to accelerate the transformation of our business.
+We believe we have had significant success in maintaining and continuing to advance the quality of our services notwithstanding extensive changes precipitated by the pandemic.
+In 2020, we took restructuring actions to lower our operating expenses structurally and permanently relative to revenue and to accelerate the transformation of our business.
 Most of these actions were based on our experience and learning in the COVID-19 pandemic and a resulting review of our operations.
-Notably, we foresee a greater role for work-from-home in a hybrid office-home model to deliver and support our services in a post-COVID world.

-We discuss these restructuring actions as well as steps to strengthen our financial position that we undertook in 2020 in more detail in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A").
+Additionally, in the fourth quarter of 2022, the Company took further restructuring actions related to new real estate exits and lease terminations to further optimize the real estate footprint supporting our office-home hybrid service model in a post-pandemic economy.
+We discuss these restructuring actions in more detail in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A").